 May 30th, 2PM – Location TBA

-The Canadian Association for Neuroscience is proud to announce the CAN 2020 public lectures will be delivered by two distinguished Canadian Neuroscientists:
+The Canadian Association for Neuroscience is proud to announce the CAN 2020 public lecture will be delivered by

 Antoine Hakim, O.C., MD, PhD, FRCPC

 Founding Director, Neuroscience Research, Ottawa Hospital Research Institute

 Founding CEO and Scientific Director, Canadian Stroke Network

 Founding CEO and Scientific Director, Heart and Stroke Foundation Centre for Stroke Recovery

 Through his work at the University of Ottawa and his creation of the Canadian Stroke Network, Dr. Hakim has revolutionized the way strokes are being researched and treated in Canada and around the globe.
 He was among the first researchers to use animal models to mimic human stroke symptoms, which greatly contributed to our understanding of stroke.

 “When I came to Ottawa 25 years ago, there was basically nothing you could do for a patient who had had a stroke,” says Dr. Hakim.
 “Stroke patients could be made comfortable and then put through rehabilitation to try to reprogram the deficit, but that was all.
 Then, all of a sudden,” he says, “through our studies and the studies of others, it became clear that when a patient suffers a sudden deficit, the part of the brain that is affected does not die immediately.”
 Fast action could prevent permanent damage.
 “A large number of strokes are due to a blood clot [moving] out of the heart into the major arteries that supply the brain,” he explains.